Robin Hood (2025 TV series): Development

+On February 24, 2026, MGM+ renewed the series for a ten-episode second season.
+Filming began at PFI Studios in Serbia in July 2026.

+Casting

 In January 2025, Jack Patten was cast in the lead role of Robin Hood in his television debut.
 In February, Sean Bean was cast as the Sheriff of Nottingham and Lauren McQueen was cast as Maid Marian.
 Additional main cast members announced included Lydia Peckham, Steven Waddington, Marcus Fraser, Angus Castle-Doughty, and Henry Rowley.
 The following month, Connie Nielsen was cast as Eleanor of Aquitaine.
 In April, Richard Lintern, Erica Ford, Ryan Gage, Oscar Salem, Miloš Timotijević, and Tamara Radovanović were cast in supporting roles.
 In July, Graeme Thomas King, Tom Mison, Anastasia Griffith, Matija Gredić, Mihailo Lazić, Boban Marjanović, and Jelena Gavrilović also joined the cast in supporting roles.